-Although observations with the \textit{James Webb Space Telescope} (JWST) have mostly focused on the $z$\,>\,4 Universe, leading to new extraordinary discoveries but also opening new questions \citep[e.g., ][]{Finkelstein:2023, CurtisLake:2023, Carniani:2024, Naidu:2025}, cosmic noon remains the key epoch to explore if we want to ultimately address the processes driving galaxy evolution.
-Compared to $z$\,>\,4, $z$\,$\approx$\,2 has the great advantage of being a sweet spot for both JWST and ground-based near-IR integral-field unit (IFU) observations with adaptive optics (AO), such as SINFONI (Spectrograph for INtegral Field Observations in the Near Infrared; \citealt{Eisenhauer2003}) and its successor ERIS (Enhanced Resolution Imager and Spectrograph; \citealt{Davies:2023}) at the Very Large Telescope (VLT).
-While near-IR AO-assisted IFU spectrographs can reach much higher spectral resolution ($R$\,$\approx$\,11000 with VLT/ERIS), uniquely enabling a thorough study of gas kinematics via line emission, the broad wavelength coverage of JWST and its high sensitivity provide us with imaging and spectroscopy of galaxies at $z$\,$\approx$\,2 over an unprecedented broad and continuous rest-frame UV to near-IR wavelength range \citep{Ferruit:2022, Rieke:2023}.
-This gives us access to a wealth of interstellar medium (ISM) and stellar population properties (e.g. metallicity, dust extinction, ionisation state, stellar mass).
-Moreover, thanks to their high spatial resolution ($\sim$\,0.1$''$), both facilities can probe physical scales down to $\sim$\,1 kpc, which is the typical Toomre scale \citep{Toomre:1964}, the fundamental scale governing gravitational instabilities in gas-rich rotationally supported galactic disks at $z$\,$\approx$\,1\,--\,3 (e.g. \citealt{Genzel:2011}).
-Therefore, by exploiting the synergy between JWST and ground-based AO IFU facilities, it is now possible to obtain a full picture of galaxies at cosmic noon, including gas kinematics, stellar properties, and ISM conditions \citep{Park:2024,Ju:2025, Nestor:2025,Slob:2025}.
+While \textit{James Webb Space Telescope} (JWST) observations have mostly focused on the $z$\,>\,4 Universe -- yielding extraordinary discoveries and new questions \citep[e.g.,][]{Finkelstein:2023, CurtisLake:2023, Carniani:2024, Naidu:2026} -- cosmic noon remains the key epoch to explore for ultimately addressing the processes driving galaxy evolution.
+Unlike $z$\,>\,4, $z$\,$\approx$\,2 offers a unique advantage: it is an ideal redshift for both JWST and ground-based near-IR integral-field unit (IFU) observations with adaptive optics (AOs), such as SINFONI (Spectrograph for INtegral Field Observations in the Near Infrared; \citealt{Eisenhauer2003}) and its successor ERIS (Enhanced Resolution Imager and Spectrograph; \citealt{Davies:2023}) at the Very Large Telescope (VLT).
+While near-IR AO-assisted IFU spectrographs can reach much higher spectral resolutions ($R$\,$\approx$\,11000 with VLT/ERIS), uniquely enabling a thorough study of gas kinematics via line emission, JWST's unprecedented broad wavelength coverage and high sensitivity provide imaging and spectroscopy of $z$\,$\approx$\,2 galaxies across a continuous rest-frame UV to near-IR wavelength range \citep{Ferruit:2022, Rieke:2023}.
+This gives us access to a wealth of interstellar medium (ISM) and stellar population properties (e.g., metallicity, dust extinction, ionization state, and stellar mass).
+Moreover, with their high spatial resolution ($\sim$\,0.1$''$), both facilities can probe physical scales down to $\sim$\,1 kpc, comparable to the Toomre scale \citep{Toomre:1964}, the fundamental scale governing gravitational instabilities in gas-rich, rotationally supported galactic disks at $z$\,$\approx$\,1\,--\,3 (e.g., \citealt{Genzel:2011}).
+Therefore, by leveraging both JWST and ground-based AO IFU facilities, we can now obtain a full picture of galaxies at cosmic noon, including gas kinematics, stellar properties, and ISM conditions \citep{Park:2024,Ju:2025, Nestor:2025,Slob:2025}.